 - Historic little towns dot the area, include Alpine, Marathon, Fort Stockton, Presidio and Terlingua, to name a few.

-- West Texas has become a bit of an art mecca, with the little town of Marfa in the center of it all (more on that in our next post).
+- West Texas has become a bit of an art mecca, with the little town of Marfa in the center of it all (read more about Marfa in this post).

 - Balmorhea State Park, where between 22 and 28 million gallons of water flow from the San Solomon Spring everyday, is incredibly popular.
 Several of our fellow campers went swimming everyday in the CCC-constructed, spring-fed swimming pool.